 Similarly in Total-Art-Space there are stable hybrids.
 We have seen how representations of the Annunciation were organised around the four micro-stages of the story as related in Luke.
 There is in fact a fifth Laudable State which follows immediately on the departure of the angel, known as meritatio.
 This is associated with images of the Virgin alone, known as the Annunziata, as for instance here:

 Antonello da Messina had travelled in the Low Countries, where the chromatography of art history was throwing up different categories, among them a genre of intimate, non-aggrandizing portraiture, to which the Annunciata properly belongs.
-It has its iconic properties, of course, but the Virgin here is a fully human specimen: not a magus, not a prince, not a witch.
+It has its iconic properties, but the Virgin here is a fully human specimen: not a magus, not a prince, not a witch.
 Not, it could be added, a Virgin.
 And, to my relief, I can see her face.

 By the end of the sixteenth century, the century in which the importation and development of decorative cultivars to North and Western Europe in particular transformed gardens from allegorical or functional spaces into aesthetic, decorative ones, the representations of plant life had similarly separated themselves from the dominion of historical or devotional art (narrative frescos, altarpieces).
 Plants were now foregrounded in botanical illustration and still life.